Danny Higginbotham: Stoke City

 Higginbotham joined Southampton's Championship rivals Stoke City on 3 August 2006 for an initial £225,000 fee, and quickly cemented a regular place in Tony Pulis's starting line-up.
-He began 2006–07 at left-back, but soon established himself at centre-back after initially filling in for Clint Hill following Hill's sending off at Wolverhampton Wanderers on 23 September 2006.
-Pulis gave Stoke a reputation as a "Battersea Dogs Home" club, and Higginbotham proved to be a typical signing in this regard as he felt unwanted at Southampton and said that his career had been reinvigorated by the move to the Britannia Stadium.
-Stoke went seven games without conceding a goal, and during this run Higginbotham scored the only goal of the game against local rivals West Bromwich Albion after deposing Carl Hoefkens as the club's penalty taker.
+He began 2006–07 at left-back but soon established himself at centre-back after initially filling in for Clint Hill following Hill's sending off at Wolverhampton Wanderers on 23 September 2006.
+Pulis gave Stoke a reputation as a "Battersea Dogs Home" club.
+Higginbotham proved to be a typical signing as he felt unwanted at Southampton and said his career had been reinvigorated by the move to the Britannia Stadium.
+Stoke went seven games without conceding a goal.
+During this run, Higginbotham scored the only goal of the game against local rivals West Bromwich Albion after deposing Carl Hoefkens as the club's penalty taker.
 In February 2007, he was awarded the club captaincy following Michael Duberry's departure to Reading.
-Over the course of the season he scored a career-high seven goals in his 46 appearances.
+Throughout the season he scored a career-high seven goals in his 46 appearances.
 Though Stoke narrowly missed out on the play-offs, a successful personal campaign culminated in Higginbotham being voted the club's Player of the Year.

 Sunderland

-On 28 August 2007, it was announced that a bid from Sunderland had been accepted by Stoke, after Higginbotham had handed a transfer request to the club.
+On 28 August 2007, it was announced that Stoke had accepted a bid from Sunderland, after Higginbotham had handed a transfer request to the club.
 Higginbotham wrote in his autobiography that Pulis would only authorise the deal if he handed in a transfer request.
 Higginbotham signed a four-year deal with Sunderland the following day, moving for a £2.5 million fee, possibly rising to £3 million dependent on appearances.
 He said that the chance to play Premier League football under Roy Keane was too good to refuse.
 On 10 November 2007, Higginbotham scored the opening goal for Sunderland which was believed to come off his ear in a 1–1 draw with their Tyne-Wear rivals Newcastle United at the Stadium of Light.
 He was only a bit-part player by the start of 2008–09, and Keane allowed him to return to Stoke for the same fee that he had paid to Stoke.